DieAntonie/tdd-dojo-node/README.md

 - Participants with varying levels of experience in software development, from beginners to seasoned professionals.

 By focusing on a single project and progressively refining it throughout the series, participants will gain a deeper understanding of how software design principles impact the evolution and quality of software systems.
 The collaborative nature of the Code Dojo sessions will provide opportunities for hands-on learning and knowledge exchange among participants.

+## P.S. to the Presenter

+As you proceed with the series, remember to encourage active participation and collaboration among participants.
+Discussing design principles and practices can lead to valuable insights and help reinforce learning.

+Additionally, don't hesitate to adapt the content based on the feedback and progress of the participants.
+Flexibility is key to ensuring that the series remains engaging and relevant to the needs of the group.

+Overall, I wish you and your participants a rewarding and enriching experience as you explore the evolution of the inventory management system and delve into various software design principles.
+If you have any further questions or need assistance in the future, feel free to reach out.
+Good luck with your series!